 Assembly Bill 214 proposes several changes to the procedures governing town clerks and treasurers, as well as budget publication requirements and highway discontinuance.
 The bill allows towns of any population size to transition from elected to appointed clerks and treasurers through a vote at a town meeting, rather than requiring a referendum for smaller towns.
 It also permits the combination of the clerk and treasurer positions to take effect immediately upon vacancy, rather than waiting for the end of the current term.
-Additionally, the bill expands the authority of town treasurers to appoint multiple deputies and clarifies that deputy clerks and treasurers do not need to be residents of the town.
+Additionally, the bill expands the authority of town treasurers to appoint multiple deputies and removes the residency requirement for deputy clerks and treasurers.

 Statutes affected: Bill Text: 60.10(1)(b)2m, 60.10, 60.30(1e)(f), 60.30, 60.331, 60.341, 65.90(3)(a)1, 65.90, 82.19(2)(a), 82.19